nanotime typeThe functions nano_floor and nano_ceiling

 defines a grid over which the elements are either assigned to the

-starting value of the interval to which they belong (nano_floor
+starting value of the interval to which they belong

-vector on which a statistic
+nanotime vector on which a statistic may then be run.
+In

-may then be run.
-In the examples below, such a use case is shown in the
+the examples below, such a use case is shown in the context of a

-object.
+data.table object.

-If "business" concepts such as month or days are needed, the argument
+If “business” concepts such as month or days are needed, the

-precision must be of type period
+argument precision must be of type period.
+It

-as this ensures timezone correctness of the
+this ensures timezone correctness of the intervals including for example

-intervals including for example for the rare hourly transitions of some
+for the rare hourly transitions of some countries going from a timezone

-countries going from a timezone with a whole hour difference with UTC to
+with a whole hour difference with UTC to one with a fractional hour

-one with a fractional hour difference.
-In the case of a period
+difference.
+In the case of a period, the functions align

-larger quantity.
+quantity.
 For instance, if one specifies a rounding of 6 hours, a

 divisor of a day, the hours are aligned on days and the rounding is made